 The lateral portion, which forms the zygomatic head (and is also known as the zygomaticus minor muscle), arises from the malar surface of the zygomatic bone directly behind the zygomaticomaxillary suture and heads downward and medial in the direction of the upper lip.

 One study performed in Taiwan found that 31 out of 32 adult cadavers had the zygomaticus minor muscle fibers inserting somewhere into the region of the superior lip and arises by the creation of the muscle fibers that arise from the zygomatic region and muscle fibers that extend from the muscle of the orbicularis oculi.
-In 14 of the cadaver specimens (43.8%), some fibers of the zygomaticus minor fibers were seen to blend with the lower border of the orbicularis oculi muscle.
+In 14 of the cadaver specimens (43.8%), some fibers of the zygomaticus minor fibers blended with the lower border of the orbicularis oculi muscle.
 The fibers previously mentioned were then attached to the palpebral ligament medially, a part of the maxilla, the muscle of the levator labii superioris alaeque nasi, and the depressor supercilia muscle as well.

 Trauma or cutaneous malignancy surgeries can cause alteration in facial appearance by causing defects of the nose.
 A novel technique using pedicled levator labii superioris alaeque nasi flap has been described and has utility in single staged reconstructions.

-There are other alternative ways to treat a “gummy smile” which causes an excessive gingival display.
+There are other alternative ways to treat a “gummy smile,” which causes an excessive gingival display.
 Injecting botulinum toxin-A has been demonstrated to be a reasonable alternative treatment for patients with uncontrolled gingival disease (gummy smile) caused by overactive upper lip muscles that cause lip elevation.
 This treatment is a newer method and is much cheaper compared to performing surgery and the physical and emotional stress experienced by patients.
-The shortcoming of botulinum toxin-A treatment is that it will need repeated injection as the drug effect last only a few months), and it is only useful if a hyperactive upper lip is the cause of the excessive gingival display.
+The shortcoming of botulinum toxin-A treatment is that it will need repeated injection as the drug effect lasts only a few months), and it is only useful if a hyperactive upper lip is the cause of the excessive gingival display.

-A weakness of the levator labii superioris muscle is more often unilateral but can also present bilaterally and ranges from being slightly affected to full loss of function.
-Most commonly it results from damage to the facial nerve or the buccal branch of the facial nerve.
+A weakness of the levator labii superioris muscle is more often unilateral but can also present bilaterally and ranges from being slightly affected to a full loss of function.
+Most commonly, it results from damage to the facial nerve or the buccal branch of the facial nerve.
 It is crucial to perform a full neurological examination and determine the cause of the weakness.
 Post-operative damage to the facial nerve (cranial nerve VII) can lead to weakness of the levator labii superioris muscle.

 |||Ferreira LM,Minami E,Pereira MD,Chohfi LM,Andrews Jde M, [Anatomical study of the levator labii superioris muscle].
 Revista da Associacao Medica Brasileira (1992).
 1997 Jul-Sep [PubMed PMID: 9497543]|